486DX2-boomer/biblestudy/readme.md

 `go build biblestudy.go bible.go browser.go`

+That's how I do it but I just found out you can also do `go build .`

 After that I manually copy and paste to a scripts directory I have added to PATH.

 ## TO DO